Strike, protests mark International Women's Day in Spain

 International Women's Day was being celebrated around the world on Friday, with marches and other actions expected.

-Hundreds of protests and gatherings were planned across Spain.
+Already, thousands of people had protested around the country.
 In Barcelona, demonstrators blocked a major thoroughfare, some wearing purple wigs -- the colour long associated with gender equality.

-Unions, feminist associations and left-wing parties are hoping to draw hundreds of thousands of people in big marches later in the day in Madrid and Barcelona.
+Mass protests are planned later in the day in Madrid and Barcelona.

 The strike seeks to recreate an unprecedented two-hour work stoppage that took place on the same day in 2018